 Instructions

-2. Make the Filling: In a saucepan, cook sugar, cornstarch, flour, salt, and water until boiling.
-Temper in egg yolks, then cook until the mixture reaches 160°F. Stir in butter and lemon.
-Pour into the cooled crust and chill for 2 hours.
+- Cook sugar, cornstarch, flour, salt, and water.
+Temper in yolks.
+Cook to 160°F. Add butter and lemon juice.
+Pour into crust and chill 2 hours.